Focus and scope

 Articles are reviewed using double-blind peer review.
 Taking the content of the proposed article into account, the editor-in-chief appoints two independent peer reviewers in the publication process.
 The reviewers’ identity is not disclosed to the author and vice versa.

 Articles submitted for publication must be at a suitable linguistic level and compiled in accordance with the Instructions to Authors of Articles in Podjetje in delo/Company and Labour.
-The editorial board may reject non-compliant articles and suspend the publication procedure.
+The editor-in-chief or a field-specific expert editor may reject non-compliant articles and suspend the publication procedure.

 Authors must adhere to the provisions of the Podjetje in delo/Company and Labour Publication Ethics Statement.
 Only persons who have actually contributed to the writing of an article may be stated as authors.
 Authors must adhere to the prohibition on plagiarism.
 Other literature and other authors must be properly cited in accordance with the Instructions to Authors of Articles in Podjetje in delo/Company and Labour.

 The author shall receive confirmation of receipt by email directly upon submitting an article to the Podjetje in delo/Company and Labour website.
 The editor-in-chief shall, as a rule, send the author a reply containing the peer reviewers’ assessment within two months.
-The editor-in-chief’s reply shall contain one of the following options: (1) acceptance of the article for publication on the basis of two positive peer reviews, (2) acceptance of the article for publication with the proviso that the article is to be amended or supplemented (the author may decide, on the basis of the reviewers’ comments, to redesign the article in accordance with the suggestions made) or (3) rejection of the article, with suitable reasons for rejection given.
+The editor-in-chief’s reply shall contain one of the following options: (1) acceptance of the article for publication on the basis of two positive peer reviews, (2) acceptance of the article for publication with the proviso that the article is to be amended or supplemented (the author may decide, on the basis of the reviewers’ comments, to redesign the article in accordance with the suggestions made) or (3) rejection of the article.

 Publication frequency and languages